 Fig 4c: NWS ice accumulation totals

 I traveled from St. Louis to Dallas-Fort Worth for the purpose of documenting this freezing rain event, as part of a longer 10-day trip to cover the historic arctic surge over the deep South.
 During this time, I witnessed and captured vehicles losing control on icy bridges in three locations in the Dallas metro area (marked on the radar loop above).
 I started out in the Rockwall area along Interstate 30 on Wednesday evening or February 10th.
 You can see the first batch of freezing rain showers moving through Rockwall and Royse City around 9PM.
 After midnight, I moved up to Lewisville (northern metroplex) when a brief shower of freezing rain passed over the area.
 You can see this freezing rain shower on the radar image.
 The result was a rash of vehicles losing control on several I-35 east bridges *within minutes* of the start of the shower.
 Lastly, I shot icy bridge footage just south of downtown on I-35E.
-My footage from these three locations can be viewed below:
+My footage from these three locations can be viewed in the main presentation video linked at the start of this article.

 To summarize, bridge icing began causing accidents across the metroplex before 9PM on February 10, mainly in a few corridors where the freezing rain showers had moved through.
 As the showers continued overnight, more areas throughout the DFW metroplex were impacted by bridge icing and accidents.